2024 FESTIVAL MAIN SLATE ANNOUNCED!

 US PREMIERE The spectre of the Confederacy stands high over Stone Mountain, Georgia, engraved in granite.
 The community lives in the shadow of a controversial carving, larger than a football field, of rebel leaders Jefferson Davis, Robert E. Lee and Stonewall Jackson.
 Stone Mountain is shot with a vivid cinematic approach that captures intimate conversations of those for and against the Confederate iconography.
 From Oscar-winning executive producer Roger Ross Williams, this exploration of Georgia’s number one tourist attraction serves as a microcosm of America’s civic discourse. – Brandon Harrison

-The first screening will be followed by a Q&A with director Daniel Newell Kaufman, and executive producer Roger Ross Williams.
+The first screening will be followed by a Q&A with director Daniel Newell Kaufman, executive producer Roger Ross Williams, and film subjects Meymoona Freeman and Richard Rose.

 All in-person screening venues provide sound amplification headphones upon request with venue management.
 IFC Center can also provide a T-Coil loop for compatible devices.